Trip will feature overload of game action plus Cincinnati sights, sounds and tastes. And bling!

 Approximately 40 NFL scouts /coaches were on hand at the

-Mike Vrabel, one of the great defensive linemen in the history of the Big Ten Conference, will coach the Ohio State defensive line in 2012 as part of Urban Meyer's first Ohio State coaching staff.
-Vrabel is in his second season as a collegiate coach after coaching the Ohio State linebackers in 2011.
+Mike Vrabel, one of the great defensive linemen in the history of the Big Ten Conference, is in his second season coaching the Ohio State defensive line for head coach Urban Meyer.
+Vrabel is in his third season as a collegiate coach after coaching the Ohio State linebackers in 2011.

-Vrabel, who has his degree from Ohio State in exercise science, was a dominant performer for the Buckeyes while earning two Big Ten Conference Defensive Lineman of the Year honors (1995 and 1996).
-He was the first to win the award two times and he also earned back-to-back All-America honors those same seasons.
+Vrabel, who has his degree from Ohio State in exercise science, was a dominant performer for the Buckeyes while earning back-to-back All-American honors and twice being named Big Ten Conference Defensive Lineman of the Year (1995 and 1996).
+He was the first to win the lineman award two times.

 Vrabel twice set the Ohio State single season record for sacks and tackles for loss (TFL) and he still holds school records for career sacks (36) and single season and career TFLs (26 in 1995 and 66).
 He ranks third all-time in the Big Ten in sacks and sixth in TFLs.